Update: The iOS 11 release date is here, at least if you're a someone willing to download the second public beta on your iPhone and iPad.

 More iOS 11 features to come

-You may be able to unearth additional features from the public beta in July.
-Whenever that happens, you'll find it right here on your iOS 11 guide.
+You may be able to unearth additional features from the public beta that recently launched.
+If that happens, let us know and we'll add it to our iOS 11 guide.